niell-ion/crossing-docs/docs/crossing_setup.md

 * Never use rocks, bricks, or cinder blocks, as they may fracture under pressure.

-!!!
-Caution "Levelness"
-    Operating the trailer on an uneven or unstable surface can result in frame misalignment, inaccurate leveling, or equipment damage.

 ### Determine Solar Angle

-For proper operation, the solar panel must receive direct sunlight from **10:00 AM** to **3:00 PM** without obstruction from structures, railcars, or vegetation.
+For optimal charging performance, the solar panel must receive unobstructed, direct sunlight between **10:00 AM and 3:00 PM**.
+Ensure there is no shading from nearby structures, railcars, vegetation, or other equipment during these hours.

+If the site receives limited sunlight or experiences partial shading, a second solar panel may be installed to maintain adequate system charging capacity.